Fall 2015 Courses

 This course introduces cultural anthropology and surveys its fundamental questions, concepts, methods, and data.
 The overall question it seeks to answer: what does it mean to be human?
-Answering this question and many related ones involves learning concepts such as culture, cultural relativism, universalism, evolution, race, gender, and class.
+To answer this question and many related ones involves learning concepts such as culture, cultural relativism, universalism, evolution, race, gender, and class.
 The course explores the ways cultural anthropologists develop their research questions and the methods and data they use to answer them.
-GEN ED SB CD2
+(GEN ED SB CD2)*Honors 201-01.

 INTRODUCTION TO BIOLOGICAL ANTHROPOLOGY

 This course provides a general introduction to biological anthropology through an examination of the place of humans in the animal kingdom, the human evolutionary past, a comparative examination of hominid fossils, and the dynamics of human variation.
 Specifically, students will demonstrate their ability to relate findings from paleoanthropology to general principals of evolution and biological diversity, and to apply these principles of evolution and biological diversity, and to apply these principles toward explaining questions of hominid evolution, contemporary human biological adaptation, and health.
 NOTE: ANTH 201 & 202 may be taken in any order.(GEN ED S)